 This ‘Travel Insurance 101’ tutorial is a good starting point for most travelers.

-Travel insurance can be confusing…this guide will walk you through the steps of understanding and buying travel insurance.
+Travel insurance can be confusing…this guide will walk you through the steps of understanding and buying the best travel insurance.

 Over 124 million travelers in the US are covered by travel insurance or emergency services every year.